-- When the Construction of a residence has been completed, the owner and contractor must satisfy several requirements before applying for the Final Inspection.
-The construction of the residence shall be completed, and the landscaping shall be installed conforming to the plans previously approved by the ARB.
-Any unauthorized changes must be corrected before the Final Inspection Certificate will be issued. - Upon completion of construction and landscaping, all building debris, remnant materials, and tools shall be removed from the site and the surrounding area.
+When the Construction of a residence has been completed, the owner and contractor need to satisfy several requirements before applying for the Final Inspection.
+The construction of the residence is to be completed and the landscaping installed in accord with the plans previously approved by the ARB.
+Any unauthorized change is to be corrected before the Final Inspection Certificate will be issued.

+Upon completion of construction and landscaping, all building debris, remnant materials, and tools shall be removed from the site and the surrounding area.
 The construction site sign and the temporary power pole shall also be removed.
 At this time, the Contractor should review the Final Inspection Checklist provided by the ARB and notify the ARB that he is ready for the Final Inspection.
-If Final Inspection is not requested within a year of the date of Certificate of Occupancy, the ARB may absorb the New Home Construction Deposit as a fine and notice may be sent of items requiring correction.
-For Improvement construction, Final Inspection must be requested within one year of the ARB building permit expiration or the Improvement Construction Deposit may be absorbed as a fine and notice may be sent of items requiring correction.
+If Final Inspection is not requested within a year of the date of Certificate of Occupancy, the ARB may absorb the New Home Construction Deposit as a fine, and notice may be sent of items requiring correction.

+Deposits may be forfeited to pay fines for noncompliance, but neither the assessment of fines nor their payment relieves the Property Owner of compliance.
+For Improvement Construction, Final Inspection must be requested within one year of the ARB building permit expiration or the Improvement Construction Deposit may be absorbed as a fine and notice may be sent of items requiring correction.

-As a checklist, the following items shall be completed prior to Final Inspection for New Construction f.
+As a checklist, the following items shall be completed prior to Final Inspection for New Construction and Major Improvements:

+- a Complete construction.

+- b.
+Remove construction debris.

+- c.
+Remove temporary facilities, utilities, and sign.

+- d.
+Install landscaping.

+- e.
+Install standard Cassique mailbox.

+- f.
 Submit as-built survey.
-The as-built survey must include the setbacks, the lot coverage percentage, (expressed as un-built, pervious, and impervious surfaces), conditioned square footage if there is a maximum, HVAC stands, and the roof ridge height.
+The as-built survey must include the setbacks, the lot coverage percentage, (expressed as un-built, pervious and impervious surfaces), conditioned square footage if there is a maximum, HVAC stands, and the roof ridge height.
 It must also include spot elevations for the driveway at regular intervals where it meets the property line and the street and at center of paving.

-See KICA driveway grading plan data for specific requirements.
-This data may be accessed on the ARB website, www.KiawahARB.com.
+- g.
+Request an Encroachment Inspection.

+- h.
+Submit landscape certification.

+- i.
+Submit a completed Onsite Color Review Form.

+- j.
+Request for Final ARB Inspection.